Traveling to Uruguay during Covid-19: What you need to know before you go

 What can visitors expect?

-Uruguay has mandated the use of masks and physical distancing.
+Uruguay has mandated the use of masks and social distancing.
 Many bars and restaurants remain shut until further notice, although some are offering delivery.
-Police patrol markets to ensure that social distancing is being respected, and those under 65 are asked not to shop between 8 a.m. and 10.30 a.m. so that older people can do so safely.
+Police patrol markets to ensure that the rules are being followed, and those under 65 are asked not to shop between 8 a.m. and 10:30 a.m. so that older people can do so safely.

 Useful links

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on February 2.